yoopychristian/anthropic-quickstarts/computer-use-demo/README.md

 - Build files to create a Docker container with all necessary dependencies
 - A computer use agent loop using the Anthropic API, Bedrock, or Vertex to access Claude 3.5 Sonnet, Claude 3.7 Sonnet, Claude 4 Sonnet, and Claude 4 Opus models
 - Anthropic-defined computer use tools
-- A streamlit app for interacting with the agent loop
+- A FastAPI backend for interacting with the agent loop (replaces the experimental Streamlit UI)

 Please use [this form](https://forms.gle/BT1hpBrqDPDUrCqo7) to provide feedback on the quality of the model responses, the API itself, or the quality of the documentation - we cannot wait to hear from you!